mite-standard/.github/CONTRIBUTING.md

-Contributions to the MITE initiative are welcomed and encouraged.
-Thanks for considering to participate.
+Thank you for your interest in contributing to the MITE initiative!
+We welcome and appreciate all contributions.

 All contributors, maintainers, and participants of the MITE initiative are expected to follow our [Code of Conduct](CODE_OF_CONDUCT.md).

 This document is organized as follows: